Dhan Singh Thapa: 1962 Sino-Indian War

-There had been long disagreement between India and China over disputed borders in the Himalaya region.
+There had long been disagreement between India and China over borders in the Himalaya region.
 To counter the increasing Chinese intrusions into disputed territory, then Prime Minister of India Jawaharlal Nehru approved a plan called the "Forward Policy", which called for the establishment of a number of small posts facing the Chinese.

 On the night of 19–20 October 1962, they attacked the eastern sector of the Indian defences.
 The same night they assaulted and overran the posts at Galwan, Chip Chap, and Pangong areas of Ladakh.
 On 21 October, they advanced to north of Pangong Lake, with the objective of capturing Sirijap and Yula.

 Battle at Srijap

 The post Srijap 1 was established on the northern bank of Pangong lake by the 1st Battalion, 8 Gorkha Rifles.
-It was part of the series of posts created to the implement the "Forward Policy".
+It was part of the series of posts created to implement the "Forward Policy".
 The post was strategically important for the defence of Chusul airfield.
 D Company of the 1st Battalion, under the command of Major Dhan Singh Thapa, was tasked to man the post, and was responsible for an area of 48 sqkm.
 As there were a number of other posts to be established, only 28 men of D company were present to hold Srijap 1.
 Meanwhile, the Chinese set up three posts around it.

 On 19 October 1962, with the arrival of heavy infantry troops, the strength of Chinese forces around Srijap 1 witnessed a drastic increase.
-This caused Major Thapa to anticipate an attack; he ordered his troops to "dig fast and dig deep".
+This caused Thapa to anticipate an attack; he ordered his troops to "dig fast and dig deep".
 As expected, the Chinese launched their first attack with artillery and mortar fire at 4:30 am on 20 October.
-This lasted for two-and-a-half hours providing good cover for their infantry, who moved towards the post.
-By the time shelling ended, around 600 Chinese troops had closed to within 150 yards of the rear of the post.
-On the sight of the Chinese, the Gorkhas immediately started firing with light machine guns (LMG) and rifles, killing a large number of Chinese.
+This lasted for two and a half hours, providing good cover for their infantry, who moved towards the post.
+By the time the shelling ended, around 600 Chinese troops had closed to within 150 yards of the rear of the post.
+On sighting the Chinese, the Gorkhas immediately started firing with light machine guns (LMG) and rifles, killing a large number of Chinese.
 The attack broke up 100 yards from the post.
 The Chinese artillery caused many casualties on the Indian side.
 It also destroyed the communications of D Company with the rest of the battalion.